Benson3802/QuickNDirtyNLP/README.md

 # QuickNDirtyNLP
 Use Beautiful Soup to scrape data from 100+ websites for a simple analysis.

+> **Note**
+> While scraping data from websites, always ensure that you are legally allowed to do so.
+Contact the owner of the website for details on what you can or cannot do.

 ## 1	Objective
 The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.